 Now, you might say, Chas, that's only a AA hitter.
 To that, I'd say 'True, and one of the best 3000 players in the world'...and just to be clear, Kevin is NOT a power guy...he's a 6.4 runner in the 60-yard dash and a GREAT fielder.

-Now, let's look at two of the greatest MLB power guys, Albert Pujols and Arod.
+Now, let's look at two of the greatest MLB power guys: Alex Rodriguez and Albert Pujols.

-WRONG!
 They are the best in the world at what they do...and they hit the ball deep and on an upswing!
-So how do mechanics like down and through, and hit the ball out front permeate the coaching field?
-Well, I’ll put it this way…it’s not ALL the coaches fault…
+So how do mechanics like down and through, and hit the ball out front permeate the coaching field, especially in youth baseball?
+Well, I’ll put it this way…it’s not ALL the coaches' fault…

 Remember when your son or daughter was very young…I mean so young they were using the giant barreled plastic bat and the Whiffle Ball.
 So young you stood like right in front of them so they could hit the ball, and were never worried about getting hit because mostly they weren’t hitting…they were swinging wildly and going to get the ball they missed…then throwing it nowhere near you…so you could retrieve it and the process started again…